roboll/helmfile/README.md

 [![Docker Repository on Quay](https://quay.io/repository/roboll/helmfile/status "Docker Repository on Quay")](https://quay.io/repository/roboll/helmfile)

+## status

+Even though Helmfile is used in production environments across multiple organizations, it is still in its early stage of development, hence versioned 0.x.
+Helmfile complies to Semantic Versining 2.0.0 in which v0.x means that there could be any backward-incompatible change for every release.

 ## about

 Helmfile is a declarative spec for deploying helm charts.
 It lets you...